patelv1991/Snake/README.md

 ## Description

-Snake is a clone of the class 1970s arcade game.
+Snake is a clone of the classic 1970s arcade game.
 It was built using
 - Javascript
 - jQuery
 - HTML